SaruMC/bds-sdk-generator/README.md

 podman run --rm bds-sdk-gen
 ```

-### Important Note
+> [!IMPORTANT]
-Microsoft has decided to remove PDB files from the BDS sources as of the latest versions.
+> Microsoft has decided to remove PDB files from the BDS sources as of the latest versions.
 As a result, we cannot generate headers for BDS versions released after the latest version available at https://mcbds.reh.tw/.
 Please ensure that you are using a compatible version available from this resource.